george-prisma/prisma-graphql-pagination-tutorial/README.md

 ## Prerequisites

-This tutorial assumes you have a working copy of `GraphQL` with `Apollo Server`, `Nexus-Prisma` and `Prisma` Framework.
+This tutorial assumes you have a working copy of `GraphQL` with `Apollo Server`, `Nexus-Prisma` and `Prisma` framework.
 Medium level knowledge in those technologies is recommended but not essential.

 We have created a *Pokemon inspired* base template that works out of the box.
 It contains the required database, dependencies and migrations.